 Here, since one lede (his decision to take a nap) is part of the punchline, she delays it to the end—bad journalism, but good joke-telling.
 I suppose technically she should have said, “He died while taking a short nap when he didn’t feel well after lunch.”
 (I would actually break that into two shorter sentences.)

-clarrywat Premium Member almost 5 years ago
+clarrywat Premium Member about 5 years ago

 A bit to much specialized knowledge needed for this to be humorous.